Dell Inspiron 1525: Upgrade

-This computer has two DDR2 SODIMM slots and can be upgraded to 6GB of RAM, with a set of 2GB and 4GB modules.
-Both 667Mhz and 800Mhz modules are supported (PC2-5300 or PC2-6400).
+This computer has two DDR2 SODIMM slots and can be upgraded to 6 GB of RAM, with a set of 2 GB and 4 GB modules.
+Both 667 Mhz and 800 Mhz modules are supported (PC2-5300 or PC2-6400).

-Graphics cannot be upgraded due to being integration to the mainboard.
+Graphics cannot be upgraded as its integrated with the mainboard.

 Processors can be upgraded to any Socket P Intel Core2 Duo mobile processor in the T8x00 series, and to certain T9x00 series processors whose FSB speed is limited to 800 MT/Sec.

 Other software

 Other software provided with the laptop includes: